wenex-org/charts/README.md

-This repository hosts Helm charts for deploying wenex to Kubernetes clusters.
+This repository hosts Helm charts for deploying Wenex to Kubernetes clusters.

 ## Getting Started